In which I, the queen of overthinking it, try something new…Continue reading “Much ado about pink birkenstocks”

 ….but that doesn’t mean I can’t look.

-Looking at expensive clothes is a hobby of mine.
+Looking at expensive clothes is actually a hobby of mine.
 It could be purely painful, but I actually like looking at the inspiration and then keeping a phone note of items I want to find on sale or thrift.
 In the spirit of that, here are some Sezane pieces I have been coveting, along with cheaper “dupes” of those items.
-Now updated for Fall and Winter 2021!Continue reading “Style on a budget: Sezane lookalikes for cheaper”
+Now updated for 2022!Continue reading “Style on a budget: Sezane lookalikes for cheaper”

 Shopping the J. Crew Sale